fonnesbeck/CCASAnetRCourse/README.rst

 This is a repository for files related to the CCASAnet short course on 1 Sept, 2011 in Mexico City.
 The goal of this course is to expose CCASAnet members to the R statistical programming language.

 The primary data file in the repository ``haart.csv`` is a simulated dataset of highly active antiretroviral therapy (HAART) outcomes.
-As such, it is not information on real patients, but is included only for the purposes of a statistical exercise.
+As such, it is not information from real patients, but is included only for the purposes of a statistical exercise.

 The variables are defined as follows: